jwasham/computer-science-flash-cards/README.md

 # Computer Science Flash Cards

-This is a little website I've put together to allow me to easily make flash cards for memorization of:
+This is a little website I've put together to allow me to easily make flash cards and quiz myself for memorization of:

 - general cs knowledge
     - vocabulary